igor-baiborodine/kiroule.com/content/article/add-table-of-contents-to-hugo-theme.md

 ```
 {{</* toc */>}}
 ```
-To define what heading levels need to be included in TOC, you should add the following to your site config file, for example, `config.toml`:
+To define what heading levels need to be included in TOC, you have to add the following to your site config file, for example, `config.toml`:
 ```
 [markup]
   [markup.tableOfContents]